neex/http2smugl/README.md

 The tool has a subcommand that tries to detect if a target vulnerable to the HTTP Request Smuggling attack automatically.
 The algorithm behind this feature is described in this section.

 To perform an HTTP Request Smuggling attack, we actually need to "smuggle" a single header first (either `Content-Length` or `Transfer-Encoding`).
-It means that we need to send a header that a) controls where the request body finishes and b) is not processed by the frontend, but is processed by the backend.
+It means that we need to send a header that a) controls where the request body finishes and b) is not processed by the frontend but is processed by the backend.

 That is usually achieved by modifying a header in some way: adding spaces or tabs at the end of its name, replacing the value with a semi-equivalent etc.

-The basic idea of the vulnerability detection algorithm is to detect if the server actually processes a smuggled header as if it were `Content-Length` or `Transfer-Encoding`.
-We do this by sending multiple requests: some with valid, and others with invalid values for the header.
+The vulnerability detection algorithm's basic idea is to detect if the server actually processes a smuggled header as if it were `Content-Length` or `Transfer-Encoding`.
+We do this by sending multiple requests: some with valid and others with invalid values for the header.
 Then try to detect if there's a way to *distinguish* the responses from these two groups.

 That is why tool output does not contain the words "vulnerable/invulnerable": it just says if it can distinguish responses that came on the requests from these two groups.